Discover tools for evaluating, benchmarking, and comparing AI model performance and outputs.

 Model Evaluation focuses specifically on discover tools for evaluating, benchmarking, and comparing ai model performance and outputs.
 Prompt Engineering is a related but distinct category — see https://agentskillshub.top/best/prompt-engineering/ for those tools.
 The two often appear in the same agent pipeline but solve different problems: choose model evaluation when your primary goal is the specific task, and prompt engineering when the workflow is broader.

-For most teams, yes. web-codegen-scorer has 730 stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
+For most teams, yes.
+AgentEval has 124 stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
 Build your own only when (1) your requirements are deeply non-standard, (2) you have a security/compliance reason to avoid OSS dependencies, or (3) the maintenance burden is small enough (<200 lines of code) that you'll save time long-term.
 The break-even point is usually around 2-3 weeks of dev time saved.

 Most model evaluation tools listed are open source under permissive licenses (MIT, Apache 2.0).
 A handful offer paid managed/cloud versions on top of free self-hosted core.
 Always check the LICENSE file on each tool's GitHub repository before commercial use — some use AGPL or non-commercial restrictions that may not fit your deployment model.